hphelion/documentation/plugins.teamcity.md

 ## Create Cloud Profile ##

 The TeamCity server supports Cloud integration using a configurable Cloud Profile.
-A user can create a new Cloud profile by selecting “HP Helion Public Cloud” from the Cloud Type drop-down.
+A user can create a new Cloud profile by selecting &ldquo;HP Helion Public Cloud&rdquo;  from the Cloud Type drop-down.

 Complete the Cloud Profile form with tenant credentials (Project Id, Access Key ID, and Secret Access Key) to establish a connection with HP Helion Public Cloud from TeamCity server.